espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Feats/Propulsive Leap.md

 # Propulsive Leap
 ![[icons-sundries-books-book-red-exclamation.webp|150]]

 By expelling flames from your feet or levitating through electrical repulsion, you propel yourself through the air.
 For 1 minute, you gain a fly Speed equal to your Speed or 20 feet, whichever is greater.
-If you aren't on solid ground at the end of your turn, you must attempt another backlash check for your deviation, though you remain airborne even if you fail your check unless the damage from the check renders you [[Unconscious]].
+If you aren't on solid ground at the end of your turn, you must attempt another backlash check for your deviation, though you remain airborne even if you fail your check unless the damage from the check renders you [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Unconscious]].

 * * *